-The universe was made up of enterprises, included in the 2006 Establishment and Enterprise Census of Japan, and sampling was carried out systematically according to industry and enterprise size.
+The universe was made up of enterprises, included in the 2009 Economic Census for Business Frame of Japan, and sampling was carried out systematically according to industry and enterprise size.

-The survey period was the one-year period from January to December 2011.
-It was conducted in August of 2011.
+The survey period was the one-year period from January to December 2013.
+It was conducted in August of 2013.